 The intent of the commercial use is to allow for retail and service uses.
 An autorelated commercial center provides goods and services aimed toward auto-orientated uses.
 A Community Commercial Center provides goods and services to several different neighborhood areas.
 A Neighborhood Commercial Center provides for the sale of goods and services at the neighborhood level.
-An auto-related commercial center provides goods and services aimed toward auto-orientated uses.
+An auto-related commercial center provides goods and services aimed toward those traveling by an auto. autoorientated uses.
 This commercial center is intended to serve the surrounding employment center area in addition to tourists traveling along I-70 and/or visiting the Lecompton and Lawrence tourist attractions.
-Horizon 2020, Chapter 6 - Commercial Land Use offers more specific language regarding each.
+Horizon 2020, Chapter 6 - Commercial Land Use offers more specific language regarding each commercial center.